|Duration:||4 Semesters (2 Years)|

 - Grade 12 English: ENG4(C) or ENG4(U)

-- Academic achievement (grade in the pre– requisite English subject or its equivalent)
+- Academic achievement (grade in the pre– requisite English course or its equivalent)

-- Although not required for admission, basic computer knowledge, a moderate degree of physical fitness and completion of a secondary school law subject is recommended.
+- Although not required for admission, basic computer knowledge, a moderate degree of physical fitness and completion of a secondary school law course is recommended.

 - Students are required to be highly literate and have good analytical skills to be successful in the Police Foundations program.